DaBluLite/YoutubeLeanbackUI/README.md

 # YoutubeTVUI
-Youtube's TV/Couch UI for Windows and Linux (Mostly for the Steam Deck)
+Youtube's Leanback for Windows and Linux (Mostly for the Steam Deck)

 ## Installing Modules
 To install the nessecary modules, run: